 The OECD's Committee on Fiscal Affairs consults with business and other interested parties through a variety of means to inform its work in the tax area.
 One important way of obtaining such input is through the release of papers or discussion drafts for public comment.Read more

-Since June 2017, nearly 80 countries have signed a new Multilateral Convention developed as part of the BEPS Project.
+Since June 2017, over 100 countries and jurisdictions have signed the Multilateral Convention developed as part of the BEPS Project.
 The Convention will enable governments to swiftly update their networks of existing tax treaties and further reduce opportunities for tax avoidance.
 The Convention is expected to enter into force in mid-2018.

 Eliminating treaty shopping

 The OECD/G20 BEPS Project provides governments with solutions for closing the gaps in existing international rules, that currently allow corporate profits to “disappear” or be artificially shifted to low/no tax environments, where little or no economic activity takes place.